richmahn/en_tn/rom/03/intro.md

 #### Structure and formatting ####

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with the poetry in 3:4, 10-18, which is quoted from the OT.
+The ULB does this with the poetry in 3:4, 10-18, which are words from the OT.

 Chapter 2 explained that all Jews are condemned because they violated the law of Moses and that Gentiles could be saved.
 Chapter 3 answers the question: what advantage does being a Jew have over being a Gentile?
 (See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/save]])